Water Capacity: 42 fl oz

 Fans of coffee will tell you that it's much more than just a drink; it's a daily ritual.
-Even if you don't know your Ethiopian blend from your Columbian bean, chances are you'll know what you like – and what you don't – when it comes to making your perfect cup of joe.
+Even if you don't know your Ethiopian blend from your Columbian bean, chances are you'll know what you like and don't when making your perfect cup of joe.

 It's why the coffee machine market is so huge and why choosing one of the best coffee makers can be so hard.
 To help simplify things, this feature compares two of the most popular methods – drip coffee machines, like the Moccamaster KBGV Select, and espresso machines, like the Seattle Coffee Dilleta Bello+.